open-wc/open-wc/packages/building-webpack/README.md

 [//]: # (AUTO INSERT HEADER PREPUBLISH)

 ## Configuration
 Our webpack configuration will help you get started using webpack.
-Our configuration lets you write code using modern javascript syntax and features, providing the necessary syntax transformation and polyfills for older browsers.
+You can write modern javascript and use the latest browser features, webpack will optimize your code for production and do the necessary transforms and polyfills for older browsers.

+As input you specify your `index.html`, any module scripts are run through webpack and your index is updated with the correct code and polyfills to run application.

 See 'config features' for all details.
 See the extending section for customization, such as supporting non-standard syntax or adding babel plugins.